-I have read and will co Archdiocese of Baltime mply with the terms of the Computer Use and Internet Policy of the ore.
-Date Employee Signature
+I have read and will con Archdiocese of Baltimo mply with the terms of the Computer Use and Internet Policy ore. of the Date Employee Signature

 The Archdiocese of Baltimore is committed to protecting children and youth, and to maintaining a professional, harassment free environment in which to work and volunteer.
 Parishes, schools, and other institutions work to promote a safe environment for all.
 Should you observe misconduct, or behavior that is questionable or suspicious, we ask that you immediately report that to the pastor/administrator, pastoral life director, principal, or director or call the Division of Human Resources at 410-547-5448.